imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo ufw allow out 67 comment 'allow the DHCP client to update' sudo ufw allow out 68 comment 'allow the DHCP client to update'
     ```

+    **Note**: You'll need to allow HTTP/HTTPS for installing packages and many other things.

 1. Start ufw: